 - 1. Exams are individual work and cheating will not be tolerated.
 Looking at a neighbor's exam is considered cheating.
 If a student is seen committing this act, they will not be allowed to continue taking their exam.
-The neighbor sitting next to the student will also be duly punished if they are seen as facilitating this act of cheating. - 2.
-Altering an exam before submitting it for a review of the grading, obtaining an advance copy of an examination, or arranging for a surrogate test-taker are all flagrant violations of University policy. - 3.
-Clicker questions' points are part of the graded assignments in this course.
-Using more than one clicker while answering questions in the lecture is considered cheating.
-Students who bring their absent friend's clicker to class to record answers and earn grades for them will be duly penalized. - 4.
-Cheating of any kind may result in expulsion from the University.
+The neighbor sitting next to the student will also be punished if they are seen as facilitating this act of cheating. - 2.
+Altering an exam before submitting it for a review of the grading, obtaining an advance copy of an examination, or arranging for a surrogate test-taker are all flagrant violations of University policy.

+3. Cheating of any kind may result in expulsion from the University.
 The Department will follow University policy in case of academic misconduct.
-I strongly recommend that you review University policy at http://www.washington.edu/uaa/advising/help/academichonesty.php
+I strongly recommend that you review the Dept. of Economics policy at:

+https://econ.washington.edu/policy-academic-conduct